scalio/flutter/README.md

 ## 💛 Android

-We've implemented Kotlin 1.3 support by custom rules.
-But we are blocked on [Android DataBinding support](https://github.com/bazelbuild/bazel/issues/2694).
+We've created starter repositories for Java and Kotlin Android projects.
+For Kotlin 1.3 features and coroutines we've implemented custom rules.
+Also we've fixed some minor issues that were blocking us from building starter projects.
+But we are not able to use Bazel for all new projects (and migrate old ones) because we are blocked on on [Android DataBinding support](https://github.com/bazelbuild/bazel/issues/2694).

 ### Links and Resources